 VERY OCCASIONAL ANNOUNCEMENTS APPEAR BELOW

-3/13/18 David E. Kelley will adapt YOU SHOULD HAVE KNOWN as a limited series for HBO with Nicole Kidman attached to star.
+3/13/18 DAVID E. KELLEY will adapt YOU SHOULD HAVE KNOWN as a limited series for HBO with NICOLE KIDMAN and HUGH GRANT attached to star.
 Read more about it here.

 2/20/18 PUBLICATION DATE for the paperback edition of THE DEVIL AND WEBSTER will be March 20th, 2018.
-Preorder here.
+Order it here.

 1/19/18 Very happy to report that THE DEVIL AND WEBSTER has been long listed for the first Aspen Words Literary Prize.
 Read more about it here.